 Reskilling employees is the #1 workforce initiative for executives, and HR ranks and re-designing talent processes around skills as their second highest priorities, according to our latest research.
-Leading organisations are already looking at ways to weave skills into their established performance-based approaches.
+Leading organizations are already looking at ways to weave skills into their established performance-based approaches.
 Do you measure up?

 Mercer’s annual Skills Snapshot Survey collects benchmarking data from multinationals worldwide to uncover key trends, challenges and opportunities around skills-based talent practices, gauging market progress year by year.
-The research report will provide you with actionable insights and data to benchmark your approaches against peers and optimise your efforts.
+The research report will provide you with actionable insights and data to benchmark your approaches against peers and optimize your efforts.